a6h15hek/a6h15hek/blogs/microapp.md

 type: blog
 published_on: 05 October 2024
 title: Building a MicroApp
-description: Micro application with its own independent repository, backend, frontend, and deployments.
-It is designed and developed specifically to create small UIs in the form of widgets, plugins, or components that can be integrated into larger applications
+description: A microapp is a small, self-contained application with its own repository, backend, frontend, and deployments.
+Designed to create small UIs like widgets, plugins, or components, microapps integrate seamlessly into larger applications.
 keywords: microapp, microservice, microfrontend, webpack, react, java, spring boot
 draft: false
 ---

 # Building a MicroApp

-A microapp is a small application with its own **independent repository, backend, frontend, and deployments**.
-It is specifically designed and developed to create single, small UIs in the form of widgets, plugins, or components.
-These MicroApps have their frontend, backend, and deployment within a single repository and can be integrated into larger applications.
+A microapp is a small, self-contained application that includes its own independent repository, backend, frontend, and deployments.
+These applications are specifically designed to create single, small user interfaces (UIs) in the form of widgets, plugins, or components.
+Each microapp has its frontend, backend, and deployment managed within a single repository, allowing them to be easily integrated into larger applications.

 ```mermaid
 flowchart LR